python4ESAC/python4ESAC/source/pure_python/assignment.rst

 * The key concept here is **mutable vs. immutable**

-    * mutable objects can be changed in place
+    * mutable objects can be changed in place.
-    * immutable objects cannot be modified once created
+    * immutable objects cannot be modified once created.

 A very good and detailed explanation of the above issues can be found in David M. Beazley's article `Types and Objects in Python